 In our increasingly busy and connected world, this tiresome brain fog is becoming far more common.
-Fortunately, with some small modifications to our routine and habits we can declutter our minds and avoid unnecessary brain drain.
+Fortunately, with some small modifications to our routine and habits we can declutter our minds and avoid unnecessary brain drain and help our life coaching clients to do the same.
 So, if you are feeling weighed down by constant mind-chatter and clutter, try these 6 simple tips to help regain your focus:

 1. Keep a journal

 Journaling is a great way to empty your mind and to organise your thoughts.
 According to research published in the Journal of Experimental Psychology, expressive writing minimises intrusive thoughts about negative events and improves working memory.
 In turn, this frees up your mind and even allows you to manage anxiety and stress better.
 Keeping a journal is a great process to help you manage mind clutter and gives you a space to analyse and clarify your thoughts.